Everyone has business ideas - but the bigger questions are:

 Another great tool is Google Keyword Planner.

-For a real world example, Jack Bramhall had an idea for a coffee product, and used Google to find hundreds of other people that were looking for the product:
+Jack Bramhall had an idea for a coffee product, and used Google to find hundreds of other people that were looking for the product:

 Quite simply the original idea came from asking the question “Why can’t I get hot chocolate for my Nespresso machine?”, combined with “Surely I can get cheaper Nespresso pods?”.